iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week7_mapbox/W7_mapbox1.md

-# Week 6 - Introduction to web mapping using Mapbox GL
+# Week 7 - Introduction to web mapping using Mapbox GL

 **Today we will cover**
-- Set up: Github, Atom, and Mapbox
+- Set up: Github, Sublime, and Mapbox
-- Uploading point data and styling it
 - Basic components of a Mapbox web map
+- Uploading polygon data and styling it

 # 1. Lab Tutorial